numpy/numpy/doc/source/dev/development_gitpod.rst

 Generic debugging/testing steps for gitpod environment.
 ******************************************************************************************

-You can use the below steps to debug/test Gitpod :
+You can use the below steps to debug/test Gitpod:

 #.
 Make sure that the Pre-Build is completed successfully without any errors.
    By referring to the commands used to build a gitpod container in